20 Ways Dermatologists Wake Up With Younger-Looking Skin

 Opt for a mega-moisturizer

-The latest beauty trend, the sleep mask, is worth using if you want to wake up to a more radiant complexion, says Dr. Kim.
+The latest beauty trend, the sleeping facial mask, is worth using if you want to wake up to a more radiant complexion, says Dr. Kim.
 Designed to be applied before bed, these products (available for under $20 at the drugstore) are super-concentrated but much lighter than traditional night creams, so you can wear them without messing up your hair and pillowcase.
 To maximize your sleep mask’s benefits, wear it over your anti-aging cream to help it penetrate better.
-Read more anti-aging secrets that dermatologists don’t always share.
+Read more anti-aging secrets that doctors follow.

 Switch sleeping positions